abevoelker/blog/source/_posts/2012-07-08-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

     git clone git://gist.github.com/3073736.git dm-example
     cd dm-example

+### Change JDBC version

+Open the file `Gemfile` and look at the line #4 with `jdbc-openedge` on it.
+Notice that the version is `10.2B`, which is what I have tested everything with.
+There is also a version for `10.1C`, however I haven't tested it.
+Any other versions of the OpenEdge JDBC driver may not work; contact me or leave a comment if you need a different OE version supported.
+It might be difficult to test some versions as I don't have a subscription to Progress's subscription center to download non-trial versions of their products.

+### Install needed gems

 Make sure you are using the rvm gemset we created, and install the gems in the Gemfile using bundler: